Share

 The most common examples of the emails that could be affected are those that should be sent to you when someone sends an enquiry via forms on your website, and the verification email which should be sent when there’s a change of admin ownership for the website in Settings > General.

 You may still find that the email delivery issue persists even after checking that your SPF and DKIM are correct.
-In these cases, and particularly if you’re using a 3rd party such as Google Workspace or Microsoft 365 for your domain’s email hosting, the root cause is probably something else.
+In these cases, and particularly if you’re using a 3rd party such as Microsoft 365 for your domain’s email hosting, the root cause is probably something else.

-The next thing to check should be your Email Routing configuration in cPanel – if you’re using a 3rd party service such as Google Workspace or Microsoft 365, you should select the Remote Mail Exchanger option.
+The next thing to check should be your Email Routing configuration in cPanel – if you’re using a 3rd party service such as Microsoft 365, you should select the Remote Mail Exchanger option.

-If that still doesn’t solve it and you’re using Microsoft 365 to send business email over your domain, the next step is to set up something called SMTP (Simple Mail Transfer Protocol).
-This makes everything much more robust and reliable and is pretty much guaranteed to solve the problem.
+If that still doesn’t solve it and you’re using Microsoft 365 for your business email accounts, the next step is to set up something called SMTP (Simple Mail Transfer Protocol).
+This makes everything much more robust and reliable, and should solve the problem.

-In the following steps we’ll show you exactly how to set up and configure SMTP and solve your email deliverability problem, using an excellent SMTP plugin for WordPress called Post SMTP.
+In the following steps we’ll show you how to set up and configure SMTP and solve your email deliverability problem, using an excellent SMTP plugin for WordPress called Gravity SMTP.

 There are several other SMTP plugins for WordPress out there to choose from, however we feel this one is currently the best on offer, because: